toBeOfUse/Twitter-Archive-Browser/docs/api.rst

 * ``name`` - in an individual dm this will be the name of the other person; otherwise it will be the most recent custom group chat name or a list of (up to) the 10 most active participants, as available
 * ``image_url`` - the url of the avatar of the other person, or, um, something else, as available.

-Also, conversation IDs are represented as strings to make them JavaScript-safe.
+Also, user IDs are represented as strings to make them JavaScript-safe.

 ``GET /api/conversations?first=[oldest|newest|mostused|mostusedbyme]&page=[1|2|3|...]&include=[group,individual]``
 -------------------------------------------------------------------------------------------------------------------